EduMattar/Self-accounting-software/README.md

 - Import CSV statements from different banks (mixed delimiters and column names supported).
 - Auto-detect date, amount, currency, and account columns even when headers use unfamiliar labels.
-- Detect unique payees/merchants and prompt once for the matching debit/credit accounts.
+- Detect unique payees/merchants (combining counterparty account numbers when available) and prompt once for the matching debit/credit accounts.
 - Persist mappings for future statements in `config/payee_mappings.json`.
 - Append the transactions to a universal ledger (`data/universal_transactions.csv`) with statement aware numbering (`xxmmyynnn`).
 - Generate categorized CSV exports for each processed statement.